Justin Turner Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 3.96 team ERA ranks eighth among all MLB pitching staffs.
+- The Orioles have the seventh-ranked team ERA across all league pitching staffs (3.93).

-- Orioles pitchers combine to allow 176 home runs (1.1 per game), the seventh-fewest in the league.
+- The Orioles give up the sixth-fewest home runs in baseball (176 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.